 Why You’re Lifting Your Head (And It’s Not Just Curiosity)

 You hit a beautiful drive, perfectly flushed and soaring down the fairway.
 What's the first thing you want to do?
 See it fly!
 That eagerness to witness a good shot is a primary reason golfers pull their heads up too early.
-It's a natural, human instinct.
 But more often than not, lifting the head isn't the root cause of the problem - it's a symptom of a bigger issue in the swing.

 When most amateur golfers swing, they often rely too much on their arms and hands for power.
 As the club comes down, the body rotation stalls.
 The hips stop turning, the chest stops rotating, and the arms take over completely.
 To create space for the arms and club to swing through, the golfer is forced to lift their upper body.
 It's an instinctive move to avoid hitting the ground behind the ball.
 As the chest lifts, the head comes with it.

-So, the real problem isn't "looking up."
-The real problem is an incorrect downswing sequence that forces you into a "standing up" motion through a-impact.
+The real problem isn't "looking up."
+The real problem is an incorrect downswing sequence that forces you into a "standing up" motion through impact.
 You are physically incapable of staying down when your swing is all arms.
-Fixing this isn’t about mentally forcing your head to stay down, it’s about fixing the chain reaction that causes it to lift.
+Fixing this isn't about mentally forcing your head to stay down, it’s about fixing the chain reaction that causes it to lift.

 The Consequences of Pulling Up

-This early lift of the head and chest has a domino effect on the shot, leading to some of the most frustrating mishits in golf:
+This early lift of the head and chest leads to some of the most frustrating mishits in golf:

-- Topped Shots: When your body lifts, the bottom of your swing arc rises with it.
+- Topped Shots: When your body lifts, the bottom of your swing arc rises.
 The clubface makes contact with the upper half or even the top of the ball, sending it skipping along the ground.

 - Thin Shots: A slightly less severe version of a top.
-Your body lifts just enough that the leading edge of the club strikes the equator of the ball, resulting in a low, screeching shot that has plenty of roll but no height or stopping power.
+Your body lifts just enough that the leading edge of the club strikes the equator of the ball, resulting in a low, screeching shot with plenty of roll but no height or stopping power.

 - Hooks and Slices: Coming out of your posture disrupts your swing path.
-As you lift up, your arms often get "stuck" behind your body, forcing you to flip your hands at the ball to catch up.
-This can lead to a snap hook.
-Or, you might come over the top, leading to a weak slice.
+As you lift up, your arms often get "stuck" behind your body, forcing you to flip your hands at the ball.
+This can lead to a snap hook or a weak slice.
 Consistency is almost impossible when your spine angle is constantly changing.

 The Real Secret: Maintaining Your Spine Angle

-"Keep your head down" is a simplified piece of advice for a more foundational concept: maintaining your posture and spine angle throughout the swing.
-If your head stays in roughly the same position it started at address all the way through impact, it means the rest of your body has done its job correctly.
+"Keep your head down" is often used as simple advice for a more foundational concept: maintaining your posture and spine angle throughout the swing.
+If your head stays in roughly the same position it started from address through impact, it means the rest of your body has done its job correctly.

 At setup, you create a specific spine angle by tilting forward from your hips.
 Your bottom goes back, and your chest is over the ball.
 From a down-the-line view, your body forms a distinct postural angle.
 That angle is the central hub around which your body rotates.
 Your shoulders rotate around it.
 Your hips rotate around it.
 The goal of a great golf swing is to return to that same posture at impact that you started with at address.

 Think about a spinning top.
 It rotates perfectly around a central, stable axis.
-If that axis started to wobble and move up and down, the top would fall over.
+If that axis started to wobble, the top would fall over.
 Your spine is the axis of your golf swing.
-To create a powerful, consistent,円形の名人, you must rotate around a stable spine.
+To create a powerful, consistent swing, you must rotate around a stable spine.
 Lifting your head is a signal that your axis has gone wobbly.

 When you see a tour pro, watch how their head remains remarkably still from the top of the backswing until just after the ball is gone.
 Their gaze is still pointed at the ground where the ball used to be.
 This isn't because they are actively thinking, "Don't lift your head."
 It’s the natural outcome of a body-led swing.
 They unwind their lower body first, which pulls the torso, arms, and club through in the correct sequence, allowing them to remain in their posture effortlessly.